ryankillian/karpathy-lectures-notebooks/README.md

 You can find the notebooks directly within this repository or open them in Google Colab via the provided links.

 **Please note:** For those interested in coding these projects entirely from scratch, I have created a separate repository dedicated to detailed workbooks that guide you through the process step-by-step.
-You can find these workbooks in the new [Karpathy Zero-to-Hero Workbooks repository](https://github.com/ryankillian/karpathy-lectures-workbooks).
+You can find these workbooks in the new [Andrej Karpathy Zero-to-Hero Workbooks repository](https://github.com/ryankillian/karpathy-lectures-workbooks).

 ## Lectures & Notebooks